iotaledger/goshimmer/docs/tutorials/wallet.md

  - The `resuse_addresses` option specifies if the wallet should treat addresses as reusable, or whether it should try to spend from any wallet address only once.
  - `faucetPowDifficulty` defines the difficulty of the faucet request POW the wallet should do.
+ - `assetRegistryNetwork` defines which asset registry network to use for pushing/fetching asset metadata to/from the registry.
+   By default, the wallet chooses the `nectar` network.

 To perform the wallet initialization, run the `init` command of the wallet:
 ```bash